 As an interesting footnote, the piano Cordell learned to play while he lived at The Mansion was later sold to sculptor Frederick Hart, who created the Vietnam Memorial sculpture of three soldiers on The Mall in Washington, D.C. and the sculpture on the façade of the National Cathedral.
 Creativity and artistry come together at The Mansion, sometimes in ways that we cannot fathom.

 Over the past 33 years, many honors and blessings have come into my life.
-I met with Pope John Paul, was adopted by Mrs. Rosa Parks, and met with all Presidents since President Reagan (I even did the art for The White House during his presidency).
+I met with Pope John Paul, was adopted by mother of the civil rights movement Mrs. Rosa Parks, and met with all Presidents since President Reagan (I even did the art for The White House during his presidency).
 All presidents since Teddy Roosevelt (except president Obama) have been at The Mansion.
 I’ve traveled throughout the world for business and have had the good fortune to create iconic branding campaigns for multi-national corporations.
 Our work has won many international design awards and, from one chance meeting during a dinner at The Mansion, I was commissioned to redesign and be the general contractor on the first I.M.
 Pei building in Washington, D.C.
 (For someone who never studied design in college, this was an amazing opportunity!)
 I was instrumental in helping to create and implement cause-related marketing as a consultant to Ogilvy & Mather.
 And, on another important project, I literally wrote the first million-dollar check to the Statue of Liberty Restoration campaign for American Express.

 Additionally, I was privileged to be asked by The Rock & Roll Hall of Fame Museum to raise $500,000 for a major exhibit to commemorate John Lennon’s 60th Birthday (and 20th Anniversary of his passing).
 Three days later, I presented The Rock Hall with a commitment letter from one corporation for twice that amount, plus another $500,000 worth of networking equipment.